impulsive-freak/impulsive-freak/README.md

 **FANDOMS: hazbin hotel, helluva boss, the coffin of andy and leyley, countryballs, sprunki, the sun and moon show, alfreds playhouse, dsmp, ANY hoyoverse game, etc.**

-**SUPPORTERS/STANS OF: ICP, msi, dream/clay, georgenotfound, wilbur soot, reese (blueycapsules creator), melanie martinez, etc. (wip)**
+**SUPPORTERS/STANS OF: violent j, msi, dream/clay, georgenotfound, wilbur soot, reese (blueycapsules creator), melanie martinez, etc. (wip)**

 ETC: anybody who hates on what i like for no god damn reason, ex friends